 Intranasal decongestants (eg, oxymetazoline)

-Corticosteroids (eg, prednisone, methylprednisolone)
+Corticosteroids (eg, dexamethasone, prednisone, methylprednisolone)

 Bronchiolitis is an acute inflammatory injury of the bronchioles that is usually caused by a viral infection.
 Although it may occur in persons of any age, severe symptoms are usually only evident in young infants; the larger airways of older children and adults better accommodate mucosal edema.

 Obliterative bronchiolitis (OB) was first described in 1901; in 1985, bronchiolitis obliterans-organizing pneumonia (BOOP) was described as a condition distinct from OB, with different clinical, radiographic, and prognostic features.
 BOOP is a histopathologic lesion, not a specific diagnosis.
 Its pathologic hallmark is proliferative bronchiolitis or bronchiolitis obliterans in association with organizing pneumonia.
 BOOP and OB are beyond the scope of this article and are not discussed further.